NewsLocal NewsIn Your NeighborhoodCanyon County

 CANYON COUNTY, Idaho — A former Nampa pastor charged with multiple felonies involving child sexual abuse material has pleaded guilty in Canyon County District Court, avoiding a trial that had been scheduled for later this month.

-Matthew Masiewicz, formerly of Sovereign Grace Fellowship in Nampa, pleaded guilty Thursday to four felony counts related to possession and distribution of child sexual abuse material.
+Matthew Masiewicz, formerly a pastor at Sovereign Grace Fellowship in Nampa, pleaded guilty to four felony counts related to the possession and distribution of child sexual abuse material.

 RELATED|Nampa Pastor arraigned on 13 charges for possessing and distributing child pornography